De Predictieve Validiteit van de UGT-R

 MetadataShow full item record

-Background: Mathematics is an ability used in every day life and starts developing at a young age.
-A lot of research has been done regarding early numeracy and it’s relevance towards mathematical competence and performance.
-Researchers have demonstrated that difficulties with early numeracy in kindergarten can interfere with the acquisition of mathematical skills.
-This means that the problems children in kindergarten have in acquiring early numeracy also have consequences for their mathematical skills later on.
-Research has also shown that an insufficient development of early mathematical competence can lead to arithmetic difficulties later in life.
-Early math intervention is therefore important.
-Aim: The purpose of this study is to investigate whether the ENT-R testscores of low-performing young children in kindergarten and first grade are predictive their mathematical performance one year later.
-Differences between ENT-R comprehension and testscores are examined, as well as the correlation between these two.
-Method: The Utrecht Early Mathematical Competence Test-Revised has been used to assess the hypothesis mentioned above.
-Out of 2137 young pupils, aged 4 to 7 years old, 41 pupils were selected on a bases of availability and 34 pupils actually participated in the present study.
-Children in kindergarten and grade 1 and 2 were tested with the ENT-R during three assessments to examine their early mathematical competence.
-Results: In the first year of pre-primary education significant differences where found between ENT-R comprehension scores during three testing cycles.
-In the last year of pre-primary education significant differences were found in ENT-R comprehension scores between assessment 2 and 3 and between assessment 1 and 3.
-In grade 1 no significant differences where found between ENT-R comprehension scores during the three testing cycles.
-ENT-R comprehension scores during the first testing cycle were predictive for the following ENT-R scores, more on short-term than on long-term.
-Conclusion: The results indicate that the ENT-R is a moderate predictive valid instrument.
-The ENT-R testscores of children in kindergarten and first grade are indeed predictive for their mathematical performance one year later, whereas the mathematical performance of children in the last year of pre-primary education could not be predicted accurately based on the ENT-R testscores measured in the first year of pre-primary education.
-In kindergarten and grade 1 the ENT-R is more predictive on short-term than on long-term.
-Since the design and sample size of this research contains several limitations, caution in interpreting the results is highly recommended.
-Nevertheless, pupils with extremely low testscores should be carefully monitored during their mathematical learning process in order to perform early intervention and prevent the development of mathematical difficulties.
+Background: A lot of research has been performed regarding early numeracy and it’s relevancy towards mathematical competence and performance.
+It has been shown that insufficient development of early numeracy can lead towards low arithmetic performance and difficulties later in life.
+Researchers have constructed the Early Numeracy Test-Revised (ENT-R) in order to measure the comprehension of early numeracy.
+Aim: The aim of this study is to investigate whether the ENT-R testscores of children in kindergarten and first grade are predictive for these children’s mathematical performance one year later.
+Differences between ENT-R comprehension and levelscores are examined, as well as the stability and correlation between these two.
+Also the correlation between the ENT-R and the M3/ M4 Cito mathematical performance scales has been investigated.
+Method: Out of 2137 young pupils, aged 4 to 7 years old, 100 pupils were selected on a bases of availability and a total of 89 pupils actually participated in the present study.
+Children in kindergarten and grade 1 were tested with the ENT-R during three testcycles to examine their early mathematical competence.
+Children in kindergarten 2 and grade 1 were also tested with the M3/ M4 Cito mathematical performance scales in order to examine their mathematical competence.
+Results: Significant differences were found between the ENT-R comprehension and level scores during the three testing cycles.
+The scores were found to be stable within the yeargroups, but did lose stability under the influence of formal arithmetic education.
+ENT-R scores found during the first testingcycle were indeed predictive of the following ENT-R scores.
+Correlation between the ENT-R and the M3/ M4 mathematical performance scales was found to be much stronger for the M3 than the M4 scale.
+ENT-R comprehension and levelscores measured during the first testcycle were both well able to predict mathematical performance measured at the mid-point of grade 1.
+Predicting mathematical performance in grade 2 could be performed less precisely.
+Conclusion: ENT-R testscores of children in kindergarten 1 and 2 are indeed predictive of these children’s mathematical performance one year later, whereas the mathematical performance of children in grade 2 could not be that accurately predicted on behalf of the ENT-R testscores measured in grade 1.
+Pupils with extremely low testscores should therefor be carefully monitored during their mathematical learning process in order to perform early intervention and prevent the development of mathematical difficulties.